Kamal-Sadek/Liberal-Crime-Squad/trunk/LINUX_README.txt

 CoreMIDI is just on iOS but SDL and SDL_mixer support both Android and iOS.

+3) Use Ogg Vorbis instead of MIDI if you wish.
+Along with SDL2 and SDL2_mixer, you should have libogg, libvorbis, and libvorbisfile installed.
+Ogg Vorbis has better sound quality than MIDI but larger file size.

-3) If all else fails, uncomment the line that says #define DONT_INCLUDE_SDL in common.h.
+4) If all else fails, uncomment the line that says #define DONT_INCLUDE_SDL in common.h.
 This will disable SDL, SDL_mixer, and audio, and let you compile and build Liberal Crime Squad without any SDL dependencies.
 The only downside to this is you don't get any audio.